 - To paste the copied style onto another element, click on the element and select Paste styles.
 With this, the copied style should be applied to the chosen element.

 It allows you to move multiple elements from one position to another.
 You can use this operation to rearrange and place elements anywhere on a page.

 Adding Goals to Track

 VWO Editor also lets you add some conversion goals for your test.
-Using Visual Editor, you can add goals to track clicks on link, clicks on elements, and form submissions on the website.
-To know more on how to add goals through editor, click here.
+Using Visual Editor, you can add goals to track clicks on links, clicks on elements, and form submissions on the website.

 Switch to Code Editor